lsst/rucio_register/README.md

 ## config.yaml

-The config.yaml file includes information which specifies the Rucio RSE to use, the Rucio scope, the local of the rse_root and the URL prefix of the location where Rucio stores the files.
+The config.yaml file includes information which specifies the Rucio RSE to use, the Rucio scope, the local root of the RSE (as seen in the resource paths returned from the Butler), and the URL prefix of the location where Rucio stores the files.